harvey298/colour-lib/README.md

 # colour-lib
-A 'light weight' library for colour in python!
+A libary for colour and other useful things in python!